StanlyRod/ChatGPT-discord-bot/README.md

 ```

 4 Set Environment Variables
-- Set the OPENAIKEY and DISCORDBOTKEY environment variables in your system.
+- Set the OPENAIKEY and DISCORDBOTKEY environment variables in your system and restart your computer.

 Linux/Mac:
 ```bash